Welcome to Stomp! GFP’s annual hoedown held every spring in Provincetown, MA. Friday-Sunday, April 24-26, 2015.

 Location: Town Hall, 260 Commercial Street, Provincetown, MA

-(to be confirmed) Please join us for brunch from 10 am–noon at Fanizzi’s By the Sea.
+Please join us for a laid back brunch from 10 am–noon at Fanizzi’s By the Sea.
+It has a great brunch buffet and while it’s informal you’re sure to see folks come and go as the morning progresses and we stumble around sore from all the dancing and socializing.
 It’s a great place to enjoy the preseason P-town atmosphere before heading home.

 You can show up for whatever dance or workshop you wish and pay at the door.
 However, your best deal is the Weekend Pass, a great deal at $60.
 It will get you into all the dances, workshops, and line dance lessons and save you around $15.
 Tickets coming soon to GFP dances, Dirty Water Saloon, and the Friday night dance at Sage Inn and Lounge on April 25.